ashleychontos/pySYD/docs/library/input.rst

    1435467, 1.0, 4.4, 5777.0, 1400.0, 100.0, 5000.0, 100.0
    2309595, 1.0, 4.4, 5777.0, 1400.0, 100.0, 5000.0, 100.0

-Just like the input data, the `stars` *must* match their ID but also, the following commands must adhere to the following format(s).
+Just like the input data, the `stars` *must* match their ID but also, the commands must adhere to a special format.
 In fact, the columns in this csv are exactly equal to the value (or `destination`) that the command-line parser saves each option to.
+Since there are a ton of available columns, we won't list them all here but there are a few ways you can view the columns for yourself.

-Since there are a ton of available columns, we won't list them all.
-You can directly import the columns dictionary to see them for yourself:
+The first is by visiting our special :ref:`command-line glossary<usage/cli/glossary>`, which explicitly states how each of the variables is defined.
+You can also see them fairly easily by importing the :mod:`pysyd.utils.get_dict` module and doing a basic `print` statement.

     >>> from pysyd import utils
     >>> columns = utils.get_dict('columns')